Skip to main content

 • example-com__clothing__categories__fr_FR

-Algolia generates a separate product and category index for each locale to give you the most flexibility in terms of configuration.
+Algolia generates a separate product and category for each locale to give you the most flexibility in terms of configuration.
 This setup lets you to have synonyms, rules, and other locale-specific settings on your index without interfering with the settings for other locales.

 The prefix ${hostname}__${site_id} prevents accidental name collisions between your environments.
-It makes using a single Algolia application with multiple sandboxes or sites completely safe.
+It makes using a single Algolia with multiple sandboxes or sites completely safe.
 You can always change the prefix with the Algolia_IndexPrefix custom site preference.

 JSON